puppetlabs/r10k/README.markdown

 r10k
 ====

-Opinionated and semi-intelligent deployment of Puppet manifests and modules.
+Opinionated and semi-intelligent Git based deployment of Puppet manifests and modules.

 Description
 -----------